Murder of Mee Kuen Chong: Conviction and sentence

 The jury was sent out to consider the case on 21 October 2022.
 Following seven hours of deliberation, on 27 October Mitchell was convicted of murder.
 Media reports described Mitchell as appearing passive as she heard the verdict.
 Following the verdict, it was reported that the sentencing phase of the trial would be televised, making Mitchell the first convicted murderer in England and Wales to be sentenced on live television, as well as the first woman in the UK to have her sentence filmed.
 The sentencing was the second to be filmed in England and Wales since a change in the law permitted television cameras into court, and to protect jurors and witnesses only the judge would be filmed.

 The hearing took place at the Old Bailey on 28 October.
 A victim impact statement from Chong's sister, based in Malaysia, was read to the court, while she watched via videolink: "We still do not understand how she died.
 Did she suffer?
 This mystery will haunt me forever."
 During his sentencing statement, Judge Richard Marks KC described the aggravating factors in the case, notably that the killing had been carried out for financial gain, and the manner in which Mitchell had treated her victim's body: "I am driven to the conclusion that you are extremely devious", he told her.
 "There is the chilling aspect of what you did to and with her body after you killed her.
 You have shown absolutely no remorse and it appears you are in complete denial as to what you did, notwithstanding what in my judgment amounted to overwhelming evidence against you."
 He also addressed the matter of the crime's serious nature: "The enormity of your crime is profoundly shocking, even more so given your apparent religious devotion and the fact Deborah Chong was a good friend to you and had shown you great kindness."
 He then sentenced her to life imprisonment, with a minimum term of 34 years.
-This means she will not be eligible for parole until 10 July 2055.
+This means she will not be eligible for parole until 21 October 2056.

 Following Mitchell's conviction, her mother continued to maintain Mitchell's innocence, claiming the suitcase had not contained a body but "crockery, cutlery and tea towels" instead, and claimed that Mitchell would appeal against the conviction.
 In a subsequent media interview she claimed Mitchell was a "silly girl" who is "really, really bright" but "messed up", and that the police believed her to be the killer because "she washed the blue suitcase".
 On the day of her conviction, Detective Chief Inspector Jim Eastwood, who led the Metropolitan Police investigation into the case, said that Mitchell "has never accepted responsibility" for the murder, so there were some questions which remained unanswered: "Why she kept her body for a fortnight, why she decapitated her, why she deposited her remains in Salcombe".

+Documentary

+The case was the subject of Body in the suitcase: The murder of Deborah Chong, a two-part documentary that aired on Crime & Investigation on 11 September 2023.